What is glaucoma?

 Closed-angle glaucoma can happen in short episodes over the long term.
 Or it can happen suddenly (acute).
 If it's acute, it's an emergency because severe and lasting vision loss can develop soon after symptoms start.

-Congenital glaucoma may be present at birth or may happen within the first few years.
+Childhood glaucoma may be present at birth or may develop within the first few years of life.

 When to Call